How to Decrypt SSL using Chrome or Firefox and Wireshark in macOS

 Additional Information

-There is currently no way to export the decrypted packet captures from Wireshark in PCAP format, however, there are three options:
+There is currently no way to export the decrypted packet captures from Wireshark in PCAP format, however, this task can be achieved using tshark, which is the command-line counterpart of Wireshark.
+It allows you to extract and save the decrypted data.

 Actions